vaniwiki/prabhupada-spoken/README.md

 This repository supports translations, so if you want to help out make translations or add existing ones, please reach out or open a pull request if you know how to do this.
 All translated files follow the same format, the file is names the same, but it goes into a lanauge-specific folder, eg. "de" for German, "no" for Norwegian, "hi" for Hindi, etc.

 We are currently working on reimporting content.
-A big thanks to Vedabase.io(https://vedabase.io) for sharing their lectures and helping to get this ready!
+A big thanks to helpful friends!